RickardHultgren/LYMPHA/about.md

 To do in version 1.0:
  - Syntax description in REGEX  (almost done)
- - Computing algorithms in pseudocode and Gforth
+ - Computing algorithms in:
+  - pseudocode
+  - Gforth
- - Computing algorithms in python
+  - python
  - Update javascript version